-Small tears in the top or bottom surface (not normally the ribs) of a canopy can be repaired with a patch of self-adhesive ripstop nylon.
-Tears no longer than 100mm can be repaired in this way providing they are not in high-stress areas.
+Small tears in the top or bottom surface (not normally the ribs) of a canopy can be repaired with a patch of selfadhesive ripstop nylon.
+Tears of up to around 10 cm can be repaired in this way providing they are not in high-stress areas.
 If you have any doubt about the airworthiness of your canopy please contact your dealer or BGD directly.